CVE-2026-41096

 Remediation

-Proactive Monitoring: Review DNS server logs for anomalous traffic patterns or service crashes that may indicate exploitation attempts.
+Proactive Monitoring: Monitor DNS server logs for anomalous traffic patterns or unexpected service restarts that could indicate crash-looping due to exploitation attempts.

 Exploitation status